Dating is difficult.

 Well, it happened: You made a mistake.
 You insisted on paying, or you showed up late, or you brought up a touchy subject.

 Don’t immediately give up on the rest of the date.
 Apologize (if necessary) and move on.
 You’ve got plenty of time to recover, and if she still seems interested, there’s no reason to change your plans.
 Everybody makes little mistakes from time to time, and she’s not going to hold a lifelong grudge simply because you forgot the name of the company she works for.

 Of course, the opposite is also true.
-If you're getting clear signs that it's not going well, you shouldn't pressure her for a second date.
-Have enough confidence in yourself to acknowledge that you're not a great fit for this woman, and be glad that it only took you a single date to figure that out.
+If you’re getting clear signs that it’s not going well, you shouldn’t pressure her for a second date.
+Have enough confidence in yourself to acknowledge that you two aren’t a good fit, and be glad that it only took you a single date to figure that out.

 Oh, and about faux pas, guys…here’s a bonus: Don’t make a move too quickly.

 “Many women want to get to know a man before they make the next move,” James says.
 “The first date is often not the right time to do this and can destroy the chance of a second date.
 Waiting until the second date can often be a better choice [by] creating mystery and desire.”

 Besides, the first date’s about getting to know someone.
 You’re better off conversing than locking lips—and a little bit of patience goes a long ways toward forging a real connection.